-In December 2016, I traveled to the Caribbean for the first time and experience the Island culture, observing firsthand their need for the Gospel.
+In December 2016, I traveled to the Caribbean for the first time and experienced the Island culture, observing firsthand their need for the Gospel.
 At the time, I wasn’t quite sure why the Lord took me there, but through prayer, the Lord revealed that He wanted me to return and do His Kingdom work in this region of the world.
-During my studies over the following months, I learned even more about the mission needed in this region of the world, and my heart was continually turned to the Caribbean.
+During my studies over the following months, I learned even more about the mission needed in this part of the world, and my heart was continually turned to the Caribbean.

 When I joined with A Jesus Mission, I was excited to hear about the ministry happening in the Dominican Republic, and this is my summation of our recent visit to the Barahona mission base.
 When I received my first email containing my flight confirmation to Santo Domingo, I was blown away by God’s faithfulness to bring me back to this area only six months after revealing this calling to me!
-My time in the DR was productive, personally, in our teambuilding and in God’s Kingdom work.
+My time in the DR was productive personally, in our team-building, and in God’s Kingdom work.

 Kingdom Work on A Jesus Mission

 Recently, the Lord has been humbling me and showing me that everything He does through me is by His grace.
 Being with A Jesus Mission has been simply unreal because I’ve been serving alongside believers who are responding to the same calling on their lives while embracing the same passion.
 I’ve long wanted to be involved in an organization like this, and God’s faithfulness to bring me to this place – in spite of myself – has brought my heart to a place of surrender, where all my service and work is completely and solely in response to His grace in my life.
 Any selfish motivations have been removed.
 He has done so much for me, it is really the least I can do for Him and the only way I can imagine existing.